Neffros/5A-Behavior-Tree-Group2/Documentation/index.md

 }
 ```

-The node can now easily be used and apply actual behavior in the visaul editor as shown in the image below.
+The node can now easily be used and apply actual behavior in the visual editor as shown in the image below.
 ![alt text](visualeditor.png "Title")
 ## Visual Editor

 ## [API Developper documentation](api/toc.html)